 Ohio is the Buckeye State, filled with beautiful, natural places to see and visit.
 One of its most popular regions is southwestern Ohio, which includes cities such as Cincinnati, Dayton, Covington, and more.
 The region has a lot for RV travelers to enjoy, from back roads through small towns to big city attractions, including many family friendly activities that you can enjoy on a budget.
 Check out these five great destinations and Harvest Hosts locations for your next RV travel adventure in southwestern Ohio.

-Learn all the best spots in:
+Learn more about RV camping in Ohio and discover all the best spots in:

 - Cincinnati, OH

 - Dayton, OH

 - West Liberty, OH

 Located north across the Ohio River from Kentucky, Cincinnati was first inhabited when three travelers landed on the bank in 1788.
 The name officially became “Cincinnati” in 1790.
 The town’s proximity to the river made it perfect for goods to be shipped and traded via steamboats.
 The area continued to flourish with the addition of canals and railroads.